AlexJReid/blog/content/posts/local-api/index.md

 What I particularly like about it is the rapid feedback loop.
 I was able to patch a local implementation of the `message` service into a real environment and make changes to it without redeploying.
 I could potentially attach a debugger or REPL to the running process for even more insight into the running of my development service.

+Very cool.

-Taking a step back, it is possibly debatable as to whether jumping through quite so many hoops to facilitate _patching in a **local** service_ is worthwhile.
-Deploying a version to the test environment and _patching that in_ might be good enough, when coupled with Consul's routing capabilities.
-Maybe they're the actual killer feature.
+But that said... it is now debatable whether jumping through quite so many hoops to facilitate _patching in a **local** service_ is justifiable.
+Deploying a branch to a test environment and _patching that in_ might be good enough, when coupled with Consul's routing capabilities.
+Maybe they're the actual killer feature here.

-Either way, it is very interesting just what is possible.
+Nevertheless, it is very interesting just what is possible.

 _As usual, I'd love to know what you think.
 Comments and corrections are always welcome._